 Do More with Teacher Appreciation

-- High-quality instructional materials: What teachers teach matters just as much as how they teach it.
-The truth is the quality of teaching materials varies widely, and most curricula in schools today do not meet the highest of standards despite the growing availability of low- or no-cost options.
+- High-quality instructional materials: What teachers teach matters as much as how they teach.
+The truth is the quality of teaching materials varies widely, and most curricula in schools today do not meet the highest standards despite the growing availability of low- or no-cost options.
 This means too many teachers resort to spending about 7 hours per week searching for materials online or creating them from scratch.

 Instead, schools should support every teacher with consistent professional learning opportunities that facilitate building deep content knowledge and cultivating instructional practices their students need.
-Better yet, when teams of teacher engage in learning together, it fosters collective ownership of student outcomes across classrooms, allows teachers to pinpoint challenges that might be common to multiple groups of students, and land on timely, evidence-based solutions to implement rather than struggling alone.
+Better yet, when teams engage in learning together, it fosters collective ownership of student outcomes across classrooms, allows teachers to pinpoint challenges common to multiple groups of students, and lands on timely, evidence-based solutions to implement rather than struggling alone.
 This process, used in tandem with high-quality materials, equips teachers to drive a coherent vision for instructional excellence that accounts for the needs and strengths of all learners.